-- 10. Consider the following statements on parties. - A. Political parties do not enjoy much trust among the people. - B. Parties are often rocked by scandals involving top party leaders. - C. Parties are not necessary to run governments.

-(a) A, B, and C (b) A and B (c) B and C (d) A and C

-11. Read the following passage and answer the questions given below:
+- 10. Consider the following statements on parties. - A. Political parties do not enjoy much trust among the people. - B. Parties are often rocked by scandals involving top party leaders. - C. Parties are not necessary to run governments.Which of the statements given above are correct? - (a) A, B, and C (b) A and B (c) B and C (d) A and C - 11.
+Read the following passage and answer the questions given below: